Snyo24/monitoring_agent/README.md

     ```
     $ tar -zxf moc_agent.tar.gz
     ```
-1. Install the libraries listed above
+1. Write your license in `cfg/licence`
-1. Modify configuration files
+1. Modify your configuration file (See C)

-    Add lines of plugins that you want to observe, one of "os", "proxy", "mysql".
-A following space is needed after a line
+1. Lauch the agent background

+    ```
-        $ vim cfg/plugins
+    $ ./bin/agent &

-    >
-    > os
+    [1] (your pid)
+    ```

+## C. Configuration

+* Your configuration file is `cfg/plugins`.
+We support 3 plugins, os, jvm, and mysql.
+    * OS plugin

+        It is written in the conf file by default.
+You can delete the line to stop observe the OS metrics.
+OS plugin does not need any option.
+After you
-    >
+        > *os*

+    * JVM plugin

+        JVM plugin needs a port to communicate with
         > jvm,8084
         >
         > mysql,127.0.0.1,root,password

-    $ vim cfg/license

-    Modify the license file.

-        $ vim cfg/license
-1. Lauch!

-    ```
-    $ ./bin/agent &
-    [1] pid
-    ```

-## C. Termination
+## D. Termination

-If you want to terminate, use this
+* If you want to terminate, use this:

-    $ kill pid
+        $ kill (your pid)

+* Check your agent is terminated

+        $ ps aux | grep moc_agent
+        [1]+ Terminated    ./bin/moc_agent